Skip to main content

 What a newborn baby needs

 If babies could talk, they would probably tell us that they have very simple needs.
-They need to be loved, to be fed, and kept warm and safe.
+They need to be loved, fed, and kept warm and safe.

 Something to wear

 Babies grow very quickly.
 In the first few weeks, you only need a small amount of clothes.
-Go for comfortable, soft, easy to wash clothes.
+Choose clothes that are comfortable, soft and easy to wash.

 Important

-Never put jewellery, ribbon or clothes with strings attached on your baby.
-Your baby is at risk of strangulation from anything placed on or caught around their neck.
+Never put jewellery, ribbons or clothes with strings attached on your baby.
+Your baby is at risk of being strangled by anything placed on or caught around their neck.

 You'll need: